GeorgiCodes/conways_game_of_life/README.md

 4. Any dead cell with exactly three live neighbours becomes a live cell, as if by reproduction.

 ## Algorithm Implementation
 This version of Conway's Game of Life includes an algorithm optimized for speed.
 At each step, the game calculates the boundary coordinates of the alive cells.
-Only cells wihtin these boundaries are iterated over to determine the next transition.

-A naiive algorithm would check each and every cell on step for a time complexity of O(M*N).
+Only cells within these boundaries are iterated over to determine the next transition.
+This is opposed to a naiive algorithm which would check each and every cell on step for a time complexity of O(M*N).

-This optimized approach only checks the boundaries of the alive cells.

 For example on a board like this where x = alive and 0 = dead:
 0 0 0 0 0 0 0 0